 Try all the electrics as well – windows, the wash-wipe unit and things like air conditioning where fitted.
 You’ll also need to make sure the instrument stalks are functioning properly as they have a reputation for being temperamental.
 If the element for the heated seats (which were introduced to the options list in the early 80s) isn’t working, then replacing it could be potentially expensive as you’ll need the skills of an upholsterer to carefully dismantle and reassemble the seat.

 MB-Tex was Mercedes-Benz’s alternative to leather – similar to hide but much longer-lasting.
 SLs do come with cloth interiors and vinyl too, but it’s the plastic trim on the oldest cars which tends to suffer.

 The central locking on these SL models is vacuum-operated, so there’s the potential that this system may have sprung a leak.
 The tank is fitted under the offside front wing and is known to rot and in extreme cases fall off completely.

-You should be suspicious of cars that are fitted with non-standard wheels and tyres as these cars’ on-road dynamics are very easy to upset.
-Steel wheels should be fitted with 195/70/14 tyres while for the alloy wheels it should be either 195/70/14 again or a 205/70/14 or 205/65/14 profile.
+You should be suspicious of any examples that are fitted with non-standard wheels and tyres, as these cars’ on-road dynamics are very easy to upset.
+Steel wheels should be fitted with 195/70/14 tyres, while for the alloy wheels it should be either 195/70/14 again or a 205/70/14 or 205/65/14 profile.